Providing emergency food free to residents of Delaware's Cape Henlopen School District

 Thank You, Solid Ground Church!

-On February 7, 2020, Pastors Burt Miller and Josh Bell from the Sold Ground Church in Lewes delivered a van-full of groceries to the CHFB.
+On February 7, 2020, Pastors Burt Miller and Josh Bell from the Solid Ground Church in Lewes delivered a van-full of groceries to the Cape Henlopen Food Basket.
 The parishioners donated the food as part of their Super Bowl Sunday Collection.
 Yay, Solid Ground Team!

 Thank you, Acme and Giant!